carlosmoliv/travel-package-proposal/README.md

 <h1 style="text-align: center;">Travel Package Proposal API </h1>

+Notes:
-Note: The API is under construction.
+- The API is currently under construction.
+- I decided to implement microservices, serverless architecture, and related functionalities to gain a deeper understanding of how these components work together in a real-world project.
+  As part of this process, I'm refactoring the existing monolithic structure into microservices.

 ## :bulb: About the project